 The first thing you’ll need to do when moving into an old home is to check for any repairs that need to be made.
-This includes both major and minor repairs.
+This includes all home repairs – both major and minor repairs.
 Significant repairs could include fixing a leaky roof or repairing a broken foundation.
 Minor repairs could involve fixing a loose doorknob or painting over a cracked wall.
 No matter what kind of repair you’re dealing with, it’s important to take care of it as soon as possible.
 Otherwise, the problem will only get worse over time.

 Here are a few repair tips from our team here at Corken + Company that you’ll need to take care of after moving into an old home.